LucasDelfino92/morrowindsharp/tools.md

 There are times when mods intentionally add duplicate-to-master records, which tes3cmd would interpret as "dirty" (unintentional) edits.
 In **Morrowind#**, only one such mod exists: **Patch for Purists**, specifically its ESM file.
 Should you accidentally clean that ESM, reinstall the mod.

-> Note that if you reinstall a mod, their plugins will be dirty again, and you will have to repeat the process.
+> ℹ️ Note that if you reinstall a mod, their plugins will be dirty again, and you will have to repeat the process.

 ### TESAME